Maryland Injured Spouse Claim Form

 Most taxpayers are required to file a yearly income tax return in April to both the Internal Revenue Service and their state's revenue department, which will result in either a tax refund of excess withheld income or a tax payment if the withholding does not cover the taxpayer's entire liability.
 Every taxpayer's situation is different - please consult a CPA or licensed tax preparer to ensure that you are filing the correct tax forms!

 Historical Past-Year Versions of Maryland Form 502INJ

-We have a total of nine past-year versions of Form 502INJ in the TaxFormFinder archives, including for the previous tax year.
+We have a total of twelve past-year versions of Form 502INJ in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here: